Six months ago, most San Fernando Valley voters didn't know Mike Feuer from Adam.

 "Personal contact is always the best," he said.

-Clarke speculated that Yaroslavsky did poorly in Sherman Oaks--the largest Valley community in the district--because of lingering resentment among residents over a controversial redevelopment program that her husband endorsed to speed up earthquake recovery there.
+Clarke speculated that Yaroslavsky did poorly in Sherman Oaks--the largest Valley community in the district--because of lingering resentment among residents over a controversial redevelopment program that her husband, Zev, endorsed to speed up the earthquake recovery there.

-But Close's recent endorsement of Yaroslavsky may ease such resentment, he said, especially since the Sherman Oaks homeowners group sued the city in January in an attempt to kill the redevelopment project.
+He said Close's endorsement of Yaroslavsky may ease such resentment, especially since the Sherman Oaks homeowners group sued the city in January to kill the redevelopment project.

-Darry Sragow, a political consultant, said a projected low turnout in the runoff also could benefit Yaroslavsky if she can identify her supporters and make sure they vote.
-Sragow ran the campaign of Lea Purwin D'Agostino, who was dropped from the race for failing to collect enough signatures to qualify.
+Darry Srago, a political consultant, said a projected low turnout in the runoff could benefit Yaroslavsky if she can identify her supporters and make sure they vote.
+Srago ran the campaign of Lea Purwin D'Agostino, who was dropped from the race for failing to collect enough signatures to qualify.

 "You've got to find out who is for you and give them doughnuts or whatever it takes to vote," he said.

-In interviews and news releases, he has sought to portray Feuer as a "slick Harvard lawyer" who flip-flops on key campaign issues to bolster his support--a portrayal Feuer rejects.
+Unlike the primary campaign, which focused mostly on promoting Yaroslavsky's qualifications, the runoff campaign under Taylor is taking a harder edge.
+In interviews and news releases, he has sought to portray Feuer as a "slick Harvard lawyer" who flip-flops on key campaign issues to bolster his support----a portrayal Feuer rejects.